Spatial Matrix Completion for Spatially-Misaligned and High-Dimensional Air Pollution Data: Predictive performance under spatial misalignment: A comparison between SMC and ProPrPCA

-As alluded to in Section \ref{c3-propose}, in cohort studies on health-pollution associations, the goal is no longer simply to recover missing data at monitoring locations, under the presence of spatially-misaligned and multi-pollutant data with missing observations.
-Instead, accurate predictions of the total mass and chemical profile at cohort locations, where pollution data are not observed, are often required prior to health-pollution analysis.
-A straightforward solution is a multi-stage approach with imputation, dimension reduction, and spatial prediction.
+As alluded to in Section \ref{c3-propose}, in health-pollution cohort studies, the goal is not to recover missing data at monitoring locations.
+However, accurate predictions of the total mass and chemical profile at cohort locations, where pollution data are not readily available, are often required prior to health-pollution analysis.
+A straightforward solution is a multi-stage approach with imputation (to fill in missing monitoring data if any), dimension reduction (to identify important pollutant profile and also reduce computational burden of later step), and spatial prediction (estimate exposures at unobserved locations).
 As discussed in Section \ref{c3-connection}, existing methods PCA and PredPCA require complete data as input.
-LRMC can be used in the imputation step prior to PredPCA, however, it does not utilize relevant covariates that are often available in environmental studies, such as GIS variables.
+LRMC can be used in the imputation step, however, it does not leverage important information from relevant covariates that are often available in environmental studies, such as GIS variables.

-ProPrPCA \citep{vu2019probabilistic} provides model-based imputation, when there is missing data, and dimension reduction simultaneously.
-Our proposed model SMC potentially offers an alternative solution with better computational efficiency and the derived PCs, based on the estimated loadings, being guaranteed to retain spatial structures using relevant covariates.
-Thus, we reproduce the simulations and data applications in \cite{vu2019probabilistic} to compare SMC directly to PCA, PredPCA, and ProPrPCA.
-The detailed simulations, data applications, and results are given in the Supplements.
+ProPrPCA \citep{vu2019probabilistic} provides likelihood-based imputation simultaneously within the dimension reduction step.
+This method also aims to produce a lower-dimensional representation of the original data that can be easily predicted at new locations.
+Our proposed SMC model offers an alternative approach, with similar goals to ProPrPCA, but using convex optimization.
+Thus, in this Section we reproduce the simulations and data application in \cite{vu2019probabilistic}, to compare SMC directly to ProPrPCA, PredPCA, and traditional PCA.

-We find that SMC produces results that are on par with ProPrPCA in simulations with various levels of MCAR and data missing at random.
-Figure \ref{fig:time} compares the computation time between SMC, PredPCA, and ProPrPCA as the number of monitoring locations increases, for complete data and MCAR 35\%.
-SMC is more efficient as its computation time is much smaller compared to ProPrPCA.
-The performance of PredPCA is stable as the sample size increases under complete data.
-However, under missing data, SMC shows clear advantage over LRMC+PredPCA in both predictive ability (discussed in the Supplements) as well as computational time.
-PredPCA requires an additional step of imputation using LRMC, while SMC handles both imputation and dimension reduction simultaneously.

-When applying to real data, results from SMC share some similarities with both ProPrPCA and PredPCA.
-As there is no gold standard in handling spatially misaligned multi-pollutant data, it is challenging to attribute these subtle differences across the results of these methods in practice.
-We no longer see the consistent similarity between ProPrPCA and SMC, as shown in simulations, for which we speculate because of unknown complex data generating and missing mechanisms.
-We discuss these result implications further in the Supplements.